guettli/programming-guidelines/README.md

 For commands called via the command line it is the same: I prefer command line arguments instead of environment variables.

+Imagine you have a typo in the environment variable name.
+A dirty shell script will use an empty string and it is likely that it will do something wrong.
+Compare this to a script: If you have a typo in the argument for the command, it will fail and tell you that the given argument is unknown.

+A shell script might make you faster during the first 10 minutes.
+But it will make you slower in the long run.

+Writing a Python script with `argparse` takes longer, but will provide you much more reliablity.

 I know [12factor App](https://12factor.net/):

 > III.
 Config